One Week in Kochi, Japan's Hidden Gem

 We went to this bonito fish restaurant which overlooked the Kure fishing town.
 There we did an interesting experience - bonito searing.
 We held the fish on giant rake-like things and cooked them over an open flame fuelled by straw.
 They made a tasty lunch!
+(Google Maps)

 Other nice places of interest:

 Yasunami Waterwheels (Google Maps)

 Kamikoya Washi (Google Maps)

 Shikoku Karst (Google Maps)

 If you are interested in taking a trip to Kochi, we can arrange everything for you according to your wishes.
 You can receive a Go To Campaign 35% discount on transport, hotels and activities!
 Click here to see our custom tour page.